A magical female possessing great power over an appropriate element. They are easily identified by their wings and beautiful appearance.

 "You okay?"
 Felicia asked, tugging her uniform jacket on.

-"Tell me about it when I get home," Felecia gave a wave of farewell as she continued towards the door "Or I'll call you during my lunch break.
+"Tell me about it when I get home," Felicia gave a wave of farewell as she continued towards the door, "Or I'll call you during my lunch break.
 Bye!"

 When the door shut, the silence filling the apartment fully settled in.
 The only sounds that could be heard were the traffic outside and the kids playing basketball in the nearby park.